sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 The following software is required for running this artifact:

 - [Docker](https://docs.docker.com/get-docker/)

+**Note:** The precompiled Docker image might yield `Illegal instruction` errors.
+If this happens, please build the Docker image locally from the `Dockerfile`, using the instructions under "Building the Docker Image" at the bottom of this document.
+(Such errors are due to CPU specific instructions introduced during the compilation process, and are difficult to avoid since they occur in some of the tools we evaluate against.)

 In the following instructions we use `#` to indicate commands that are run inside the Docker container, and `$` to indicate commands that are run in the host shell.